 The track is one-way which means it starts and ends in different places.
 This means you will need to organise travel to the start and from the finish but we will talk more about this later.
 As it is a one-way track you will have the choice of where you would like to start and finish.
 You can either start at the east end of the track, which is situated in the Golden Bay area, or the west end near the Kōhaihai River mouth.

 If you decide to walk north to south, the first day is almost all uphill with an approximate elevation of 800m.
 The incline is, however, extremely gradual so isn’t too challenging.
 The rest of the track is either flat or downhill with some small areas of elevation.
 The most challenging part of the track is at the end near Kōhaihai campsite where there is a solid 30 minutes of elevation.

 The Heaphy Track is open throughout the whole year to anyone wanting to hike it.
 The track is also used by mountain bikers but this is only permitted from 1st May to 30th November each year.

 The summer period is when the track is most popular for fellow trampers, the busiest time is from Christmas all the way through Easter.
-We walked the track late February which was quite busy, most huts were fully booked but fortunately most of the huts are quite large so it didn’t feel too crowded.
-If you fancy quieter tracks you could walk the Heaphy in Autumn before the mountain bikes decend on the tracks in May.
+We walked the track in late February which was quite busy, most huts were fully booked but fortunately, most of the huts are quite large so it didn’t feel too crowded.
+If you fancy quieter tracks you could walk the Heaphy in Autumn before the mountain bikes descend on the tracks in May.